Maritime fur trade: Russian expansion

 Novo-Arkhangelsk soon became the primary settlement and colonial capital of Russian America.
 After the Alaska Purchase, it was renamed Sitka, and became the first capital of Alaska Territory.

 The Russian-American Company (RAC) was incorporated in 1799, putting an end to the promyshlenniki period and beginning an era of centralized monopoly.
-Its charter was laid out in a 1799 ukase by the new Tsar Paul, which granted the company monopolistic control over trade in the Aleutian Islands and the North America mainland, south to 55° north latitude (approximating the present border on coast between British Columbia and Alaska).
+Its charter was laid out in a 1799 ukase by the new emperor, Paul I, which granted the company monopolistic control over trade in the Aleutian Islands and the North America mainland, south to 55° north latitude (approximating the present border on coast between British Columbia and Alaska).
 The RAC was modeled on Britain's East India Company (EIC) and Hudson's Bay Company (HBC).
 Russian officials intended the company to operate both as a business enterprise and a state organization for extending imperial influence, similar to the EIC and HBC.
 It was also hoped that the company would be able to conduct maritime trade with China and Japan, although this goal was not realized.
 In 1818 the Russian government took control of the RAC from the merchants who held the charter.
 The explorer and naval officer Ferdinand Petrovich von Wrangel was the first president of the company during the government period.
 In 1867, the Alaska Purchase transferred control of Alaska to the United States and the commercial interests of the Russian American Company were sold to Hutchinson, Kohl & Company of San Francisco, who then merged with several other groups to form the Alaska Commercial Company.

-The Russian population in America never surpassed 1,000—the peak was 823 in 1839.
-However, the RAC employed and fed thousands of natives.
+The Russian population in America never surpassed 1,000; the peak was 823 in 1839.
+However, the RAC employed and fed thousands of Natives.
 According to official census counts by the Russians, the population of Russian America peaked at 10,313 in 1838.
 An additional 12,500 people were known local residents not included in the colonial register.
 An estimated 17,000 more local residents were present but unknown to the Russians.
-Thus, the total population of Russian America was approximately 40,000.
+Thus, the total population of the Russian–occupied parts of Russian America was approximately 40,000.